Foreword by the Hon. Justice Stephen Gageler AC of the High Court of Australia

 The Hon Justice Greg Parker

-The Hon.
-Justice Martin Hinton was appointed to the to the bench of the Supreme Court of South Australia in 2016.
+Martin Hinton KC was appointed to the to the bench of the Supreme Court of South Australia in 2016.
 Before that, he served as the second law officer of South Australia in the role of Solicitor-General, appearing for the State in numerous matters before the High Court.

 Professor John Williams is Executive Dean Professions, Former Dean of Law, at The University of Adelaide.
 His main research interests are public law, in particular Australian constitutional law, The High Court of Australia, comparative constitutional law, federalism and legal history.